Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Cookie-Policy.md

 Only two!

 Yes, just 2 cookies, and nothing more.
-If there are more, we will notify you via the official Compendium Support Discord server, or in the /acknowledgements command in the Compendium bot.
+If there are more, we will notify you via the official Compendium Support Discord server, as well as in the /cookies-used command in the Compendium bot.

 ## What are these two cookies used for?